arpitpalai/Credit-Card-Customer-Retention-Attrition-Analysis/README.md

 attrition.

-The objective was to analyze customer demographics, card categories, income segments, customer engagement, inactivity and transaction activity to identify patterns that could support customer retention efforts.
+The objective was to analyze customer demographics, card categories, income segments, customer engagement, inactivity, transaction activity and relationship depth to identify patterns that could support customer retention efforts.

 ## 🔍 What I Did

-- Cleaned and prepared 10,127 credit-card customer records
+- Explored and reviewed 10,127 credit-card customer records using Excel
+- Performed basic data cleaning and data-quality checks in Excel
-- Checked customer identifiers, missing values, data types and data quality
+- Checked customer identifiers, duplicates, missing values and categorical values
 - Reviewed categorical fields containing "Unknown" values
-- Removed pre-generated Naive Bayes classifier output columns from the main business analysis to avoid using model-generated variables as business attributes
-- Created age groups for customer segmentation
+- Prepared the dataset for SQL-based analysis
 - Analyzed customer attrition across income categories, card categories and age groups using MySQL
-- Analyzed customer inactivity, transaction activity, customer contacts and relationship depth
+- Analyzed customer inactivity and its relationship with attrition
 - Compared transaction activity between existing and attrited customers
+- Analyzed customer contacts and relationship depth
+- Analyzed changes in transaction count between existing and attrited customers
-- Analyzed combined income and card-category customer segments
+- Combined income category and card category to identify customer segments
 - Answered 10 business questions using SQL
 - Built an interactive 3-page Power BI dashboard
-- Developed business insights and retention-focused recommendations based on the analysis
+- Developed business insights and retention-focused suggestions based on the analysis

 ## 💡 Key Findings